mrwn10/certificate-blockchain-private/README.md

 # Private Blockchain Certificate System

-A private blockchain-based certificate management system built using **Python Flask, SQL, HTML, and CSS**.
+A private blockchain-based certificate management system built with **Python Flask, SQL, HTML, and CSS**.
 This system allows institutions to issue, store, and verify certificates securely without relying on public smart contracts.
-All data is stored in a private blockchain and SQL database to ensure authenticity and immutability.
+Certificates are stored in a private blockchain and SQL database to ensure authenticity and immutability.

 ---

 ## Features

-- Issue and store certificates securely on a private blockchain.
+- Issue and store certificates securely on a private blockchain
-- Verify certificate authenticity in real-time.
+- Verify certificate authenticity in real-time
-- Private blockchain implementation (no smart contracts).
+- Private blockchain implementation (no smart contracts)
-- User-friendly web interface using HTML and CSS.
+- User-friendly web interface using HTML and CSS
-- SQL database integration for efficient certificate management.
+- SQL database integration for efficient certificate management
-- Lightweight and easy to deploy.
+- Lightweight and easy to deploy

 ---